Field Trips into History

 Then and Now

 The "Then and Now " program is designed specifically for elementary students and meets many of the North Carolina curriculum standards.
-The program is based on a two-hour visit to the Burwell School Historic Site designed to illustrate the contrast between the life of students back “then” and the modern conveniences students enjoy “now”.
+The program is based on a visit to the Burwell School Historic Site designed to illustrate the contrast between the life of students back “then” and the modern conveniences students enjoy “now”.
 First, we lead students on a tour of the residence and provide an overview of daily life on the Burwell property.
 Next, we introduce students to the academic practices of the Burwell School in the Site's 1837 school building.
 There they write on slates and are given a booklet with actual 19th-century lessons.
 After these two instructive periods, students are given the opportunity to play a variety of 19th-century games.
 The “Then and Now” program costs $2 per participant to cover materials and related expenses (minimum 10).